penn-cnt/scalp_deep-learning/examples/adding_preprocessing_and_features/README.md

 ### New Classes
 We recommended users emulate signal_processing or noise_reduction for new classes.
 The dynamic generation of method_calls requires specific inputs, and exceptions like mne_processing and preprocessing_utils need to be handled separately.

+## Feature Extraction

+The underlying code for this module functions similarly to preprocessing, with the exception that it is designed to return a scalar (or object that can be serialized into a dataframe object) and a potential tag.
+This allows the final feature dataframe to store the feature and optional tag to allow for group level statistics to be analyzed later.

+### New Functions and Classes

+See rules for adding to preprocessing, with the exception of the returned objects.
+For an example, please see features.py:signal_processing:spectral_energy_welch